People have a key role in protecting their own health, choosing appropriate treatments and managing long-term conditions.

 - Find your nearest pharmacy

 Pharmacists are experts in medicines and can advise you on common problems such as coughs, colds, aches and pains, as well as healthy eating and stopping smoking.
 They can also help you decide whether you need to see a health professional.
+You don't need an appointment and most pharmacists have private consultation rooms.

 - NHS 111